Anzac

 This website has heaps of information about the history of New Zealand soldiers and the wars they have been involved in, including stories of Anzac experiences.

-From the Explore tab choose Voices from the past.
+From the Explore tab choose Voices of the past.

 NZ History also has a page describing what life was like for the Anzacs, with images and quotes from the soldiers.